 Forty years ago, the woman many refer to as just “Deb”, transformed her chic boutique into Maui Girl.
 Describing the founding of the name, Deb says “I was driving my 1960s Yellow VW Bug named Butterball from my farm in Peahi, above Jaws.
 It was the early 80s, and driving along the scenic North coast on a beautiful sunny day a song came on the radio.
 “Maui Girl.”
 I’d heard the song in the past, but on that particular day when I heard it a light went on!
 That’s it!
 That’s the name for my label.
 Maui Girl!
 Now here we are almost 40 years later!”

-Maui Girl was started on a very simple promise.
-She would create swimwear that was functional as it was fashionable.
+Located at 12 Baldwin Avenue in Paia, Maui Girl was started on a very simple promise.
+Deb would create swimwear that was as functional as it was fashionable.
 Her suits were to be made for all manner of Island living, not just lounging by a pool.
 Designed to make surfing, windsurfing and diving even more enjoyable.
 Fashioned for those whose spirit is seduced by the sea, and whose spirit deserved to be seductive on its own.

 Wilson’s swimwear was and always will be - a siren’s call.
 So, it shouldn’t really be a surprise then that her swimsuits have been featured in Sports Illustrated over 48 times.
 When the editor of Sports illustrated describes something as a work of art and it’s not the models she’s referring to, but the swimsuits, well, that’s going to turn some heads.